Brexit will happen on Oct. 31 despite PM's unsigned delay request, UK says

 Asked whether it would end up in court, Starmer said: “I am sure there will be court proceedings.”

-Scotland’s highest court is due to consider on Monday a legal challenge that had sought to force Johnson to comply with the law forcing a delay.
+Scotland’s highest court is due to consider on Monday a legal challenge that had sought to force Johnson to comply with the Benn Act.
+Under that law, Johnson was obliged to write to the EU seeking a delay if parliament had not approved either a withdrawal deal or a no-deal exit by Oct.
+19.

 The court said earlier this month that government lawyers had given formal legal statements that he would abide by the law and that it would be a serious matter if he did not.